Outputs and activities

 The project will result in a monograph, John Cage and the Concert for Piano and Orchestra, co-authored by Martin Iddon and Philip Thomas.
-The book is under contract with Oxford University Press, and will appear in the series, Studies in Musical Genesis, Structure, and Interpretation (Series Editor: Malcolm Gillies).
+The book is under contract with Oxford University Press (May 2020), and will appear in the series, Studies in Musical Genesis, Structure, and Interpretation (Series Editor: Malcolm Gillies).

 A major project output was a performance of John Cage’s Concert for Piano and Orchestra (1957–58) and the world premiere of Christian Wolff’s Resistance (2017) by Apartment House in Clothworkers Centenary Concert Hall, School of Music, University of Leeds, on 1 July 2017.
 Watch the film of the Concert for Piano and Orchestra here and Resistance here.
 Apartment House gave a second performance of the Concert at St. John at Hackney, London on 5 July 2017.
 The Resistance commission was funded by the Ernst von Siemens Music Foundation and the Hinrichsen Foundation.